 I recently interviewed 50 highly successful business owners across Australia to better understand the successes and learnings around their businesses and personal finances.

 The interviews revealed tales of successes and failures.
 Whilst there were many different approaches and investment strategies, success left clues.
-My commentary below seeks to capture the broader trends that we noticed with the group that led to some people feeling like that had more effective outcomes than others.
+My commentary seeks to capture the broader trends that we noticed that led to some people feeling like that had more effective outcomes than others.

-For people with significant levels of wealth that don’t need to invest to achieve their goals – there is a great conversation around how you can balance your need for a sense of security & safety with the greater impact & legacy you could leave on the world through optimising your affairs and maintaining your growth mindset.
+For people with significant levels of wealth that don’t need to invest to achieve their goals – there is a great conversation around how you can balance your need for a sense of security with the greater impact & legacy you could leave on the world through optimising your affairs.
 A considered investment strategy can be designed to both preserve and grow your wealth in a way that will give you confidence and not put at risk what you have worked so hard to build.